Today I learned about foreign keys in GORM.

 Overriding Foreign Key#

-However, we can also use tags to specify another field as the foreign key:
+However, we can also use tag to specify another field as the foreign key:

 type User struct {